 We employ four different glassforming models in three dimensions.
-We describe each model briefly and refer the reader elsewhere for detailed descriptions.
+We describe each model briefly, and refer the reader elsewhere for detailed descriptions.

-Inverse-power-law (IPL)-The IPL model is a 50:50 binary mixture of particles interacting with a pairwise potential $U(r) \sim r^{-10.51}$ We also employ the two-dimensional version of this model for illustrative purposes in Figs. 1 and 2.
+Inverse-power-law (IPL) - The IPL model is a 50:50 binary mixture of particles interacting with a pairwise potential $U(r) \sim r^{-10}$ .
+We also employ the two-dimensional version of this model for illustrative purposes in Fig. 1 and Fig. 2.

-Modified binary Lennard-Jones (mBLJ)-This model is a modification of the Kob-Andersen 80:20 binary mixture66 that is more resistant to crystallization due to the decreased strength of the AA and BB interactions.67
+Modified binary Lennard-Jones (mBLJ) - This model is a modification of the Kob-Andersen 80:20 binary mixture that is more resistant to crystallization due to the decreased strength of the AA and BB interactions.
+Sticky Spheres (SS) - The SS model is a 50:50 binary mixture with a pairwise potential that is piecewise defined; the repulsive part is identical to that of the canonical Lennard-Jones potential, whereas the attractive part is much stronger and is cut off at a shorter range.
+We use the model with a dimensionless cutoff $x_c = 2^{1/6} \times 1.2$ referred to as the CSS model in Ref.
+67.

-Sticky Spheres (SS)-The SS model is a 50:50 binary mixture with a pairwise potential that is piecewise defined; the repulsive part is identical to that of the Lennard-Jones potential, whereas the attractive part is much stronger and is cut off at a shorter range.
-We use the model with a dimensionless cutoff of $x_c = 2^{1/6} \times 1.2$ referred to as the CSS model in Ref.
-69.
+Stillinger-Weber (SW) - The SW model is a network

-Stillinger-Weber (SW)-The SW model70 is a network glassformer with a three-body term in the potential energy that favors the local tetrahedral geometry.
-We chose all parameters equal to the original silicon model, except for the strength of the three-body term, which we put to $\lambda = 18.75$.
-This choice was found to optimize the glassforming ability.71 A detailed description, including the expression for the Hessian matrix (defined in Appendix A), may be found in Ref.
-53.
+glassformer with a three-body term in the potential energy that favors local tetrahedral geometry.
+We chose all parameters equal to the original silicon model, except for the strength of the three-body term, which we put to $\lambda = 18.75$ .
+This choice was found to optimize glassforming ability.
+A detailed description, including the expression for the Hessian matrix (defined in Appendix A), may be found in Ref.
+51.